weglot/translate-laravel/README.md

 ];
 ```

-### Configuration
+### Quick configuration

 As usual for Laravel packages, you can publish configuration files by doing:
 ```bash
 $ php artisan vendor:publish --provider="Weglot\Translate\TranslateServiceProvider" --tag="config"
 ```

-You'll find the configuration file in `config/weglot-translate.php`:
+You'll find the configuration file in `config/weglot-translate.php` with default values.
+If you want to go deeper in [configuration](#configuration), I suggest you to consult the [corresponding part](#configuration) of this README.

+## Configuration

+Here is a full configuration file:
 ```php
 <?php